-EHA bases its expenditure on the services required to ensure its Constituent Councils are meeting their wide range of legislative responsibilities which are mandated in a range of legislation including the SA Public Health Act 2011, Food Act 2001, Supported Residential Facilities Act 1992 and the Local Government Act 1999.
+EHA bases its expenditure on the services required to ensure its Constituent Councils are meeting their wide range of legislative responsibilities which are mandated in a range of legislation including the South Australian (SA) Public Health Act 2011; Food Act 2001; Supported Residential Facilities Act 1992 and the Local Government Act 1999.

-The forecast for the 2020-2021 financial year is that EHA's operating result will be a breakeven position.
-To achieve this operating budget result, a total of \$1,790,674 will be raised through contributions from our Constituent Councils for operational expenditure.
-Constituent Councils will be requested to collectively contribute a further \$40,000 (20% per council) for the service review which was postponed from 2020-2021.
+The forecast for the 2021/2022 financial year is that EHA's operating result will be a breakeven result.
+To achieve this operating budget result, a total of \$1,828,263 will be raised through contributions from our Constituent Councils for operational expenditure.

-Sources of revenue other than Constituent Council contributions which are utilised to fund the activities of EHA are listed below.
+Sources of revenue other than Constituent Council contributions which are utilised to fund the activities of EHA are listed on below.